© Bill Palmer 2009 – Please ask permission before copying or printing.

 Both books are firmly based in scientific research, rather than the rather woolly and introspective writings of previous generations of philosophers.
 Kinds of Mind explores the idea that consciousness evolved, and so it must occur in some form in other creatures.
 Dennett argues that the particular kind of mind that we humans have is not qualitatively different to the ‘mind’ of a dog, or even of a worm.

-The central idea he presents is that the nervous system evolved as a way of recognising that a certain pattern of sensations, thus learning from experience.
+The central idea he presents is that the nervous system evolved as a way of recognising patterns in the flow of sensations, thus learning from experience.
 This process of encapsulation abstracts certain properties from the experience, forming a ‘concept’.
 For instance, if we touch a red-hot coal, it hurts and we reflexively withdraw our hand.
 The nervous system abstracts the property of glowing red and encapsulates that into the concept ‘danger’.
 When this concept is activated in the future by something that is glowing red and warm at a distance, we tend to be careful, or withdraw, without having to try it out again.
 It doesn’t matter that, this time, the object is an electric fire rather than a coal.

 All animals learn in this way, even ones with very simple nervous systems, so one could say that even these creatures have a concept of danger, i.e. something that causes them to withdraw.
 However, at this level, the concept is very concrete; it is tied to the exact stimulus that first caused the pain.
 This means that the being has to learn by trial and error, trying things out and getting hurt, thus learning a conditioned and automatic response.
 Dennett calls this type of response system a ‘Skinnerian Mind’.
 As nervous systems evolved more, they developed the ability to abstract more sophisticated concepts.
 For instance, dogs and wolves have a concept of a ‘pack’, to which they belong, but this is quite an abstract idea because a dog can think of a human family as his pack, so the concept is not concretely tied to a fixed physical entity.